sashasavv/java-test/README.md

-To run E2E tests:
+How to:

-1. Download and put geckodriver into `/bin` directory in the root of the project.
+1. Run `mvn clean verify -P server-up` to start the local server on port 8000 with `QE-index.html` page.
-2. Start the local server with QE-index.html page by running `mvn clean verify -P server-up`.
+2. To run end-to-end tests, open another terminal and run `mvn clean verify -P e2e`.
-3. Open another terminal and run `mvn clean verify -P e2e`.
+3. Observe test results in the terminal logs and the full test report in `/allure-results` folder.